-Take your filters and wash them thoroughly or soak in a filter cleaner overnight.
+Take your filters, wash them thoroughly, or soak in a filter cleaner overnight.
 Swimsuit residue from laundry detergent can form a foamy mass, so make sure your swimwear is clean and rinsed with fresh water before getting into it.

 All you need at a Sundance Spa to keep your water clean is a small amount of powder disinfectant and a minimum amount of chlorine-free spa shock.
 If you regularly do your hot tub chemistry, spa water is thoroughly mixed with disinfectant chemicals and calcium to neutralize surfactants and prevent bubbles from forming.
 However, the first two methods involve maintaining the water, and you will still feel foam and cloudy water build up in the hot tub.

 - https://www.swimuniversity.com/hot-tub-foam/ 0

 - https://www.thesundancespastore.com/blog/id/63/title/dealing-with-foamy-hot-tub-water 1

 - https://www.arcticspas.com/en/support/how-to-videos/foam-dissolve-what-causes-foaming-how-to-get-rid-of-it/ 9